-The business of providing background checks or otherwise selling or brokering reports about individual consumers is a highly regulated under the federal Fair Credit Reporting Act (FCRA) and other legislation.
-Kronenberger Rosenfeld has represented a wide variety of background check providers, data brokers, and resellers navigate this complicated statute.
-We can bring this experience to bear for your company.
+The business of providing background checks or otherwise selling or brokering reports about individual consumers is highly regulated under the federal Fair Credit Reporting Act (FCRA) and other legislation.
+Kronenberger Rosenfeld has represented a wide variety of background check providers, data brokers, and resellers to navigate this complicated statute.
+Our FCRA attorneys can bring this experience to bear for your company.

 We can help you navigate the FCRA.

 If your business publishes online reports about individuals, you need to understand the federal Fair Credit Reporting Act (FCRA), 15 U.S. Code § 1681.
 One of the most widely applicable laws for online businesses, the FCRA applies to:

 - “data broker” companies that create records and sell enterprise subscription packages;